jasminediaconu/GoGreen/doc/sprint6/issue-distribution5.md

 ## Backend and General (Wout):

+STILL TO BE DONE:

+* Change the boolean to numbers, rewrite requests
+* Link CO2 saved from Agenda to show under ProfileScreen - data persistence
+* Profile picture persistence

+Done:
+* Achievement request
 * Make a follow request
 * Link CO2 saved from Agenda to show under ProfileScreen - data persistence
 * Make a request to make the profile picture persistentMake an in id for the image, client sends it to the server then send it back when user logs in